dswenn/dswenn.github.io/library.md

 50. Deep Nutrition by Catherine Shanahan M.D.
 51. Designing Regenerative Cultures by Daniel Wahl
 52. Growing Wings On the Way by Rosalind Armson
+53. Transformative Scenario Planning: Working Together to Change the Future by Adam Kahane

 ## Currently Reading
-53. Long Walk to Freedom by Nelson Mandela
+53. The Circular Economy – A User’s Guide by Walter R. Stahel (24%)
+54. The Art of Innovation by Tom Kelley (19%)
+55. The Intergalactic Design Guide: Harnessing the Creative Potential of Social Design by Cheryl Heller (41%)

 ## Reading List
-47. Edible Forest Gardens Vol 1 by Dave Jacke & Eric Toensmeier
+47. Edible Forest Gardens Vol 1 by Dave Jacke & Eric Toensmeier (36%)
 49. Theory U: Leading from the Future as It Emerges by Otto Scharmer
 50. The Power of Collective Wisdom: And the Trap of Collective Folly by Alan Briskin, Sheryl Erickson, John Ott, and Tom Callanan
-51. Transformative Scenario Planning: Working Together to Change the Future by Adam Kahane
-52. Polarity Management: Identifying and Managing Unsolvable Problems by Barry Johnson
+51. Polarity Management: Identifying and Managing Unsolvable Problems by Barry Johnson
-53. The World Café: Shaping Our Futures Through Conversations that Matter by Juanita Brown
+52. The World Café: Shaping Our Futures Through Conversations that Matter by Juanita Brown
+53. Long Walk to Freedom by Nelson Mandela (4%)
 54. Prophet by Kahlil Gibran (30%)
 55. On China by Henry Kissinger
 56. Good Economics for Hard Times by Abhijit Banerjee and Esther Duflo